ubaid32/Retail_promotions_analysis/README.md

 ## Limitations and Challenges

-One significant limitation encountered during the analysis is related to the handling of promotions with the 'BOGOF' (Buy One Get One Free) promotion type.
+One significant challenge was encountered during the analysis is related to the handling of promotions with the 'BOGOF' (Buy One Get One Free) promotion type.
 The dataset does not accurately account for the quantity of the free item provided as part of the promotion.
 This limitation may lead to some discrepancies or misunderstandings in the analysis, particularly when evaluating the effectiveness of 'BOGOF' promotions and comparing them with other promotion types.
+Other than that one limitation of dataset was the unavailability of consumer information as it was not possible to study customers behavior regarding the promotions.

 ## Results and Insights